You are here

 The stomach or intestinal contents can affect the absorption of some medicines.
 Some medicines need to be taken on an empty stomach.
-These medicines need to be absorbed before stomach contents move through the intestinal tract.
+These medicines need to be absorbed before food eaten at the next meal enters stomach.
 Other medicines need food in the stomach.
 This protects the stomach lining against irritation.

 Where there is a consideration needed around food, this warning will be specified on the medicines dispensing label.
 Examples include:

 - take with or just after food, or a meal